ys7yoo/arduino-lab/lab2/README.md

 Write a pre-lab report by answering the following questions.
 Submit it BEFORE the beginning of the class.

 ```
 Q. Draw a circuit to read Button's state.
-Q. Explain the circuit you designed.
+Explain the circuit you designed.
 Q. Why do you need the "debounce" function?
+Q. What is PWM?
 ```

 ## Exercise